 - Be sure to write down the details of what happened.

-You may also file a Title IX complaint, which serves as official notice to College of DuPage to authorize the Title IX Coordinator to initiate a preliminary investigation into the information and allegations contained within the report, by following the link: Formal Discrimination and Harassment (Title IX).
+You may also file a Title IX complaint, which serves as official notice to College of DuPage to authorize the Title IX Coordinator to initiate a preliminary investigation into the information and allegations contained within the report, by going to Formal Discrimination and Harassment (Title IX).

 College of DuPage seeks to foster a community environment in which all members respect and trust each other.
 It is the responsibility of all College employees who observe or hear of acts of possible sexual misconduct, to immediately report to a College resource: